kexin-yang/kexin-yang.github.io/_pages/about.md

 [<b>March 28,2019</b>] Our paper "Applying Rhetorical Structure Theory to Student Essays for Providing Automated Writing Feedback" was accepted to NAACL-HLT 2019 DISRPT workshop.

-Acknowledge
+Acknowledgement
 ===
 I appreciate everyone who supported, encouraged and inspired me in my life.
 My friends, family and especially, professors and mentors.

 My undergraduate thesis advisor, Prof. Hui Yu (BNU), was the first one who introduced me to academic research.
 She supported my interest in doing thesis on negative phonetic transfer even though that was peripheral to her research.

-Prof. [Carolyn Rose](http://www.cs.cmu.edu/~cprose/) (CMU, LTI/HCII), who involved me in my first HCI/AIED research project on automated writing feedback.
+Prof. [Carolyn Rose](http://www.cs.cmu.edu/~cprose/) (CMU, LTI/HCII), who introduced me to my first HCI/AIED research project (on automated writing feedback).
 Her passion, dedication, efficiency and highly organized way of work hugely impacted me.
 I appreciate her sincere advice on work and life, and help and support when I needed the most.

 Prof. [Vincent Aleven](https://hcii.cmu.edu/people/vincent-aleven)  and [Ken Holstein](https://kenholstein.myportfolio.com/) (CMU HCII) have shown me how devoted and passionate people can be in their work.
 Doing research with them is like an adventure.
 I led my first research project (on teacher-guided crowdsourcing) which had transforming influence on me.
 I felt so inspired, motivated and well-supported working with them, and learned so much more than I can imagine.

-As for my current advisors Prof. [Edith Law](http://edithlaw.ca/) and Prof. [Elizabeth Nilsen](https://uwaterloo.ca/psychology/people-profiles/elizabeth-nilsen), I appreciate their trust and support to us, dedication to their work and them introducing me to this interesting topic of teachable agent and educational robot.
+As for my current advisors Prof. [Edith Law](http://edithlaw.ca/) and Prof. [Elizabeth Nilsen](https://uwaterloo.ca/psychology/people-profiles/elizabeth-nilsen), their trust and support to us is beyond words, and I especially appreciate them introducing me to this new and interesting area of teachable agent and educational robot.